ClojureCivitas/clojurecivitas.github.io/README.md

 ### Building the database

+An open effort to structure learning resources with meaningful connections.
 Add to or modify [db.edn](quarto/db.edn).
 The goal is to create a database of resources for learning.